SamitDharia/SmartCFDTradingAgent_Revolut/README.md

 ## Project Status

-The project is currently in **Phase 3: Production Readiness**.
-All core features, including the ML model, risk management, and automated operations, are complete.
-The current focus is on security hardening and preparing for live, real-money deployment with Alpaca.
+**Version 1.0 (Stable):** The project is feature-complete and stable.
+All core systems, including the ML model, risk management, and automated operations, are fully functional and have been validated in a live paper-trading environment.
+The agent is now ready for continuous operation and monitoring.

 ## Getting Started

 ### Prerequisites
 - Python 3.11+
-- Docker and Docker Compose (recommended for ease of use)
+- Docker and Docker Compose

 ### Installation & Setup